zeezephyr/urbanism-guide/content/en/austin/housing/affordable_housing.md

 ### Home Options for Middle-income Empowerment (HOME)

 One of the key hindrances to housing affordability is the availability of housing.
-Within Austin, and most US cities, supply has been artificially restricted for over half a century.
-Today Austin has a housing code (aka Land Development Code) that was last updated in the 1980s with the idea that it's important to keep property sizes very large, and housing very limited, so that only those with high means can enjoy living here.
+Within Austin, and most US cities, supply has been artificially restricted for at least a century.
+Today Austin has a housing code (aka Land Development Code; LDC) that was last updated in the 1980s and very large lot size minimums that were last updated in the 1940s.
+The history of which we cover in our article on [euclidean zoning restrictions](/austin/housing/zoning_restrictions).

 [HOME is an initiative](https://services.austintexas.gov/edims/document.cfm?id=411485) very much representative of today's generational housing conflict.
 It's currently (as of Oct 2023) being considered by City Council with overwhelming support while simultaneously being the target of anti-housing activists.